MentalN/Genius-NoToken-Scraper/README.md

-A Python program that scrapes the Genius and Spotify album page for lyrics, annotation, and URI data without the need a client access token.
+A Python program that scrapes the Genius and Spotify album page for lyrics, annotation, and URI data without the need for a client access token.

 # Usage
 You are free to fork or just copy the source to use in your project according the GNU GENERAL PUBLIC LICENSE.